skyout/sass-styleguide/README.md

 // background: #eee url("img/pic.jpg") no-repeat scroll left top auto padding-box border-box
 ```

 Like font, Any subsequent modifications to that font tag should be done in multi-line declaration, *unless* there is a change to the `url()`, then the full declaration is required.
-One exception to this is if there original declaration only sets a color then the following shorthand is acceptable.
+One exception to this is if there original declaration only sets a color then the single `background: color` shorthand is acceptable.

 ```sass
 background: #fff